dojot/dojot/connector/mqtt/vernemq/README.md

 ### VerneMQ Broker with Custom to Dojot

 The VerneMQ Broker with Custom to Dojot has some bash scripts were added to integrate VerneMQ with dojot's PKI.
-These scripts are responsible for things like providing a x509 certificate for the broker and periodically obtain the CRL with devices's revoked certificates
+These scripts are responsible for providing an x509 certificate to the broker and periodically obtaining the CRL with revoked certificates.

 For more details, please check the documentation at [the service repository](./broker)